CreativeDave/django_polls/materials/CRUD_Workout_1.md

 # Python Shell CRUD Workout
 > To be a proficient django developer, I should both be familiar with how data is created, read, updated, and deleted, and the syntax needed to perform these operations in the API.
-This workout is an extension of the official django tutorial's playing with the API section, but with added structure and less explanation.
+This workout is an extension of the official django tutorial's playing with the API section, but with added structure and additional attention to the database operation.
 I was practicing this routine on my own, and only decided to compile it in case anybody else finished the tutorial and wanted some additional review.

 ### Getting started